MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

-    - New request initiated for Vacation Settlement of Employee and all new request is received to process in this stage.
+    - New Request is waiting for action from case and task management.

        - *In The action field is following to,*